kstolen0/kstolen0.github.io/_posts/2023-05-21-api-protocols.md

 SOAP services typically include a WSDL (Web Service Description Language) document.
 This document describes the operations available on a given service, and the messages that can be exchanged.
 These documents are used as a contract between a client and server for exchanging messages and can even be imported into tools such as SoapUI and Postman.

-Below is an example api using SOAP as its messaging protocol.
+[See here](https://codesandbox.io/p/sandbox/2023-05-21-soap-api-example-yrov40) for the example Library api using SOAP as its messaging protocol.

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);border-radius:2px;" width="800" height="450" src="https://codesandbox.io/p/sandbox/2023-05-21-soap-api-example-yrov40?embed=1" allowfullscreen></iframe>

-## REST
+# REST
-# REpresentational State Transfer
+## REpresentational State Transfer
 ![a computer sleeping in bed the syle of vincent van gogh](/assets/2023-05-21-api-protocols/rest-api.PNG)

 REST is the most common protocol used for modern web apis.
 Many messaging formats can be used, JSON is common.